Living in Argyle TX: 8 Things to Know Before Moving To Argyle

 Opportunities for fun in the great outdoors are plentiful around Argyle, with numerous parks, nature preserves, and trails throughout the region.
 There's also an abundance of golf courses and country clubs, as well as two of Texas's most popular recreational lakes.

 Water sports enthusiasts will appreciate Argyle's quick access to fishing and boating on nearby Lewisville Lake and Grapevine Lake.
 Several boat launches for both reservoirs are found within a 15-mile radius.
-Locals can generally be on the water within an hour of leaving the house.
+Locals living near Lake Lewisville can generally be on the water within an hour of leaving the house.

-Parks, hiking and biking trails, and nature areas are plentiful in the region.
+The region's parks, hiking and biking trails, and nature areas are plentiful.
 A favorite outdoor destination is the Lewisville Lake Environmental Learning Area (LLELA) Nature Preserve, providing visitors with fishing, camping, kayaking, and more.
-Less than 10 miles from Argyle is Pilot Knoll Park, providing some of the area's quickest and most convenient access to Lewisville Lake, as well as RV sites, picnic pavilions, and horseback riding trails.
+Less than 10 miles from Argyle is Pilot Knoll Park, providing some of the area's quickest and most convenient access to Lewisville Lake and RV sites, picnic pavilions, and horseback riding trails.

 Golfers considering the Argyle area will enjoy exploring the many public and private courses scattered throughout the region.
-Among the most popular are the Denton Country Club, Wildhorse Golf Club at Robson Ranch, and Tour 18.
+The Denton Country Club, Wildhorse Golf Club at Robson Ranch, and Tour 18 are among the most popular.
 Some of the best neighborhoods in Argyle are also home to challenging courses, like the nearby Lantana Golf Club and the Bridlewood Golf Club in Flower Mound.

 Restaurants and Nightlife